jfoggo/WebAPK/README.md

 # WebAPK

 Have you ever wanted to develope your own app?
+And you would like to use HTML+CSS+JS?
 This is all you need!

 ### Description
 This repo contains a simple template for a chrome web-apk.
 A web-apk is an installable web-app that runs in a separate process instead of the browser window.
 To make a web-app installable, it has to meet some [specific criteria](https://developers.google.com/web/fundamentals/app-install-banners).
 This code repository covers all these crierias.